Policy Number: 33

 B. Requesting Reimbursement or Time Off

-Prior to the start date of the course, employees requesting reimbursement or time off must complete the Job-Related Training and Education Employee Request Form and the Tuition Reimbursement Agreement and secure the written consent of their immediate supervisor and the individual with signature authority over the account to be charged.
+Employees requesting reimbursement or time off must complete the Job-Related Training and Education Employee Request Form and the Tuition Assistance Program Participation Agreement and secure the written consent of their department head and the individual with signature authority over the account to be charged prior to enrollment.
 Faculty members must secure the approval of their department chair and dean prior to enrollment.
-A decision by the dean to deny the request may be appealed to the Executive Vice President for Academic and Research Affairs.

-The department is responsible for compliance with this policy and must ensure the request form is accurately completed.
-The completed request form and reimbursement agreement are to be maintained by the department.
+The department is responsible for compliance with this policy and must ensure that the request form and the program participation agreement are accurately completed.
+These two approved documents are to be maintained by the department.

 C. Allowable Fund Sources

-Certain fund sources allow expenditures of this kind, and others do not.
 State, designated, revolving and auxiliary funds may be used to reimburse job-related training and educational costs.
-The department must verify the allowability of these expenditures from all federal and private contracts and grants (including gift and endowment funds and state and local agency contracts) with the Post Award Finance Office prior to the initiation of the request.
+The department must verify the allowability of these expenditures from all federal and private contracts and grants (including gift and endowment funds and state and local agency contracts) with the Post Award Finance Office prior to the approval of the employee's request.
 It is the responsibility of the department to monitor compliance with the terms of this policy and to maintain records of employee education.

 D. Taxable Income

-Up to $5,250 per calendar year in reimbursement from the university for tuition and fees are considered non-taxable income.
+Up to $5,250 per calendar year in reimbursement from the university for tuition and fees are currently considered non-taxable income.
+This amount is subject to change in accordance with federal policy and regulations.
 Educational reimbursement in excess of $5,250 will be processed similar to taxable salary in the manner described in the Reimbursement Guide.
 The employee’s department is responsible for tracking an employee’s total tuition reimbursement per calendar year.